Sunderland Corporation Tramways

 Motormen and conductors

 The crew of Tramcar No 7, which is about to reverse over the cross-over at the terminus at the south end of Roker Terrace, on the short working to High Street (Mackies Corner) — photo undated, but believed to have been taken in September 1900.
-The kepi-style caps carry script-lettering grade badges with a small badge worn above.
+The drooping-peak caps carry script-lettering grade badges beneath another small badge.
 With thanks to Malcolm Fraser.

 A motorman aboard Tramcar No 18, which is facing south at Roker Terrace.
 This shot is thought to have been taken in March 1901 as the car was only delivered in the previous December (with bogie trucks), all of which had been replaced by the spring of 1901; this is the only known photo of one of these bogie cars in unmodified condition.
 With thanks to Malcolm Fraser